 The borrower may arrange for several guarantors to act as co-guarantors.
 They may then jointly and severally guarantee the entire debt, or each may guarantee a certain part.
 However, if the parts are not defined in the written declaration, then all of them are liable for the entire debt.

-If the creditor (after fulfilling the conditions set out above) wants to fulfill a claim (debt) for which several creditors are liable, they can decide which of them they will pursue, or they can approach all of them at the same time.
+If a creditor (after fulfilling the prescribed conditions) wants to fulfil a claim (debt) for which several creditors are liable, he can decide which of them he will pursue, or he can approach all of them at the same time.

-Tip: If you’ve done the crossword puzzle at least a few times in your life, you’ve probably encountered the entry “bill guarantor” for four (“aval”).
-Aval, however, is more the actual form of bill of exchange liability, which is created by a written statement on the bill of exchange.
+If you’ve done a crossword puzzle at least a few times in your life, you’ve probably come across the answer “bill guarantor” or “bill guarantor” for four (aval).
+Aval , however, is more the actual form of bill of exchange liability, which is created by a written declaration on the bill of exchange.
 The guarantor in such a case is called the avalist and the party for whom the avalist guarantees is called the avalate.

-A suretyship obligation is derivative from the original debt (it is of an accessory nature).
-If the original obligation is void, then the suretyship will also be void.
+The surety bond derives from the original debt (it is of an accessory nature).
+If the original obligation is void, then the guarantee will also be void.
 If the ground of invalidity is resolved, then the invalidity of the surety obligation is resolved (healed) and if the original obligation is extinguished, the surety obligation is also extinguished.
 The exception is where the original obligation is void because of the debtor’s incapacity, of which the guarantor was aware.

-As stated above, a guarantee is created by a written declaration of guarantee.
-As a rule, it is not agreed for a specific period, but nothing prevents it from being agreed.
+As we have already stated above, a guarantee is created by a written declaration of the guarantor.
+As a rule, it is not agreed for a specific period, but nothing prevents it from being so agreed.
 The unlimited guarantee then lasts for the duration of the original obligation.

 As a rule, the guarantee expires upon the termination of the main obligation (i.e. the original debt between the creditor and the debtor) which it secures.
 The only exception would be if the debt were extinguished because of the debtor’s inability to perform.

-On the other hand, a guarantee does not terminate in the occasion of the death of the debtor.
+On the other hand, a guarantee does not terminate on the death of the debtor.
 It has no effect on the obligations of the guarantor.
 If the obligation of the guarantor is not linked to the person of the guarantor, then the death of the guarantor does not extinguish the guarantee.
 In such a case, the obligation passes to the guarantor’s heirs.

 However, it is possible to imagine a situation in which the principal obligation would be linked directly to the person of the guarantor.
-If, for example, both the debtor and the guarantor were practitioners of a particular trade or skill and the guarantor’s heirs did not possess such skill, then the guarantor’s obligation would be extinguished in the occasion of their death.
+If, for example, both the debtor and the guarantor were practitioners of a particular trade or skill and the guarantor’s heirs did not possess such skill, then the guarantor’s obligation would be extinguished on his death.

-A creditor may seek to enforce a debt against a guarantor if the debt has not yet been repaid and one of the following conditions has occurred.
+A creditor may seek to enforce a debt against a guarantor if the debt has not yet been repaid and any of the following conditions have occurred:

-Tip: The term “reasonable time” is not defined in the Civil Code.
+The term “reasonable time” is not defined in the Civil Code.
 It would therefore be assessed on a case-by-case basis.
-For this reason, it is advisable to set the length of the period directly in the surety bond.
+For this reason, it is advisable to set the length of the period directly in the surety undertaking.

-Being a guarantor is not a very advantageous position, and the debtor’s mere liquidity can cause you a lot of trouble.
+The position of guarantor is not a very advantageous one and the debtor’s mere liquidity can cause you considerable problems.
 But you don’t have to let everything go.
-When can you defend yourself as a guarantor against the recovery of a secured debt?
+When can you defend yourself as a guarantor against enforcement of a secured debt?

 The first situation is the right to withhold performance if the debtor cannot perform the debt because of reasons caused by the creditor.

-The guarantor has another possible defense, which is to raise objections that the debtor also has against the creditor.
-This implies, for example, asserting invalidity, limitation, etc. However, unlike before, the Civil Code does not explicitly include the possibility for the guarantor to set off the debtor’s claim against the creditor.
-Nor does it provide the guarantor the right to refuse performance to the creditor if, for example, the debtor has been passive and has not asserted the claim themselves.
+The guarantor has another possible defence, which is to raise objections that the debtor also has against the creditor.
+This implies, for example, asserting invalidity, limitation, etc. However, the legal regulation of liability in the NPL does not contain an explicit possibility for the guarantor to set off the debtor’s claim against the creditor.
+Similarly, there is no express possibility for the guarantor to refuse to pay the creditor if, for example, the debtor was passive and did not set off the claim himself.
+The Supreme Court has put an end to the ambiguity in the understanding of this provision by stating in its judgment that “under the Civil Code of 2012, the guarantor has no right to set off against the creditor the debtor’s claim that it has against the creditor.”

-However, a guarantor may set off their own claim that they have against the creditor against the creditor’s claim.
+However, a guarantor may set off his own claim that he has against the creditor against the creditor’s claim.

-Tip: Set-off refers to a situation where you owe someone something, but they also owe you something.
-Instead of you sending 100,000 crowns to the person’s account and him sending 80,000 crowns to yours, it is sufficient if you mutually settle the difference, i.e. you send 20,000 crowns to the account.
-However, the set-off does not happen automatically; you must tell the other party that you are setting off the money.
+A set-off is a situation where you owe someone something, but they also owe you something.
+Instead of you sending CZK 100,000 to the person’s account and him sending you CZK 80,000, it is sufficient if you settle the difference between you, i.e. you send CZK 20,000 to the account.
+However, the set-off does not happen automatically, you have to tell the other party that you are doing the set-off.

 If you have committed yourself as a guarantor and later change your mind, while it is not completely impossible, it is certainly not an easy thing to do.
 First you need to make arrangements with the borrower and get their consent.
 He then arranges with the lender for a change in the contract.
 If the lender is a bank, it usually requires the borrower to provide other collateral, such as another lender or a lien on the property.